 The real reward of permanence in foster care comes from seeing young people mature and develop – through the good times, and the more challenging times!

 Respite involves children living with their own family or foster carers, but having short stays with another foster family to give their family/main carers a break.
+This is very common type of fostering.
 At Compass Fostering this usually involves looking after a child or young person who is placed with other Compass Fostering carers for a weekend or one to two weeks.

-If you would like some specific information on a particular fostering type, please don’t hesitate to contact us.
+If you would like some specific information on any particular types of fostering, please don’t hesitate to contact us.
 Our highly experienced team of specialists would be happy to talk through any concerns with you.